What Does it Take to Be a Materials Scientist?

 - Polymer Specialist

-In the United States, there were 7,900 jobs for Materials Scientist in 2016.
+There were about 7,900 jobs for Materials Scientist in 2016 (in the United States).
 New jobs are being produced at a rate of 7.6% which is above the national average.
 The Bureau of Labor Statistics predicts 600 new jobs for Materials Scientist by 2026.
-There will be an estimated 800 positions for Materials Scientist per year.
+Due to new job openings and attrition, there will be an average of 800 job openings in this field each year.

 The states with the most job growth for Materials Scientist are Utah, Idaho, and Missouri.
 Watch out if you plan on working in Illinois, Washington, or Tennessee.
 These states have the worst job growth for this type of profession.